typescript-variables

 In TypeScript, the compiler can automatically infer the type of a variable based on the value we assign to it.

-This means that it is not always necessary to explicitly specify the type of a variable, as TypeScript can deduce it by itself.
+This means it is not always necessary to explicitly specify a variable’s type, as TypeScript can deduce it on its own.

 let name = "Luis";